trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 To begin with, we will try to pick students who will not disappear.
 We will require that all students who are accepted to have submitted at least one patch that passes review and is accepted by the projects.
 This will show that they are dedicated and are willing to learn the code base enough to try fixing part of it.

 We stay in touch with all the students and we require them to blog once a week about their progress.
 The mentor for each student will try to stay in touch more often, by whatever method is best for the student (email, the mailing list, IRC, etc.).
-We will also require that students push their work up to an online git repository such as github, so that the mentor as well as everyone in the project can monitor their progress and to see the things that they are doing, as well as to help them fix mistakes early.
+We will also require that students push their work up to an online git repository such as GitHub, so that the mentor as well as everyone in the project can monitor their progress and to see the things that they are doing, as well as to help them fix mistakes early.